simul/Teleport/docs/protocol/service.rst

      - Yes
      - Reliable commands and responses.

+The video stream can be configured as h264 or HEVC.
+The data streams

 When initial signaling is complete for this **Client**, the **Server** sends the **Setup Command** to the **Client** on the **Command** channel.